 Typically, you are not required to use your own funds in your capacity as a guardian or conservator.
 We can help determine what costs can be paid from the person’s estate and work to obtain reimbursement for the money you have already spent.

-Our guardianship attorneys also prepare special needs trusts to provide assets to an incapacitated person without making him or her ineligible for governmental programs such as SSI, SSDI, and Medicaid.
+Our guardianship lawyer also prepares special needs trusts to provide assets to an incapacitated person without making him or her ineligible for governmental programs such as SSI, SSDI, and Medicaid.
 In many cases, powers of attorney can provide the legal authority you need to take care of a vulnerable family member without the need for guardianship or conservatorship.
 However, a person can only complete a power of attorney designation if he or she has the legal capacity to do so.

 Although it may not be the best course of action for everyone, in some cases it is possible to avoid guardianship or conservatorship with proper planning.
 It is important to note that planning must be completed while a person still has sufficient mental and physical capacity.
 Possible solutions may include: